apfelminze/FTT/README.md

 <br>
 </li>
+<li> Now, this looks quite complex.
+I will not explain all the code, and I don't understand everything that's written in it anyway :) But some basic things if you want to understand what it does: Every line starting with // is a comment, that means, just there to explain humans what's going on, but ignored by the computer.
+The same is true for blocks of lines starting with <code> /* </code> and ending with <code> */ </code> </li>
 <li> Now, we have a first file with code for the Arduino in it.
 But as the tutorial mentions, we need a second file too.
 The reason for that is that the first file "calls" a second file with this statement in line 9: <code>#include"pitches.h"</code>
 So we need a file called "pitches.h".
 To create it, we move to the three little dots in the right corner of our Arduino IDE window.
 We click on them, and choose "New Tab".
 We are asked for a name and enter "pitches.h". </li>
     <li>The tutorial tells us what needs to be in this file: <br>